feravolt/FDE.AI-docs/faq.md

 — It's a link to the partnership (freeware) optimizer app for Windows OS.
 App is developed and maintained by different developers (not the FDE.AI team).

 > My system start to lag after FDE.AI execution.
 Why?

 — That should not happen.
 But you may try to disable **all** build.prop tweaks in settings, reboot device & see.
+If things will still be bad, you may try '#donttweakmeplease' AI chat command to disable all main tweaks at all and leave AI and turbos mode only.